Difference Between Fire Service Companies

 As a leader of one of these companies and believe me, there are only a few of us with hands-on experience and the right team to perform this work correctly every time.
 Training is not an option at FCF, we only want the best of the best.

-If you feel like your current fire safety provider is taking advantage or pulling your leg FCF offers free site audits.
+If you feel like your current fire safety provider is taking advantage of or pulling your leg FCF offers free site audits.
 No obligation at all to commit to FCF, just ensure that you have a reliable provider that delivers the fire safety requirements you need to comply with.

 Go Team FCF Fire & Electrical